 Eureka Springs is known for its delightful variety of artisan, locally sourced, and comfort food options.

-Dine Amongst The Treetops At Sky Bar
+Dine Among The Treetops At Sky Bar

 Sky Bar Gourmet Pizza puts you along the treetops for a full show of colors.
-Located on the top floor of the Crescent Hotel, enjoy a gourmet pizza such as the Mushroom Swiss Burger pizza topped with brown gravy, hamburger, mushrooms, red onions, mozzarella, and Swiss cheese.
+Located on the top floor of the Crescent Hotel, enjoy a gourmet pizza, such as the mushroom swiss burger pizza topped with brown gravy, hamburger, mushrooms, red onions, mozzarella, and Swiss cheese.
 Sit on the deck for a meal with a show — of colors, that is.

 Delight Your Senses At Grotto

 Located in a historic building that was built on solid rock with a continuously running spring, Grotto Wood Fired Grill and Wine Cave delights the senses — from the atmosphere of the location and the custom music to the smell from the wood-fired grill and the unique flavors on the menu.
-Chef Slane utilizes common ingredients to create unexpected menu items such as the mushroom brie bisque and the bone marrow, a delicious fat and marrow roasted and served with grilled bread.
+Chef Slane utilizes common ingredients to create unexpected menu items, such as the mushroom brie bisque and the bone marrow, a delicious fat and marrow roasted and served with grilled bread.

 Best Places To Stay In Eureka Springs